 Private and Charter school students must also obtain a Driving Eligibility Certificate from their high school office.
 If they lose their D.E.C. form, they will need to contact their school’s main office and request another one.

-Home school students may receive a Driving Eligibility Certificate by calling 919-733-4276 to request that one be mailed to you.
+Home school students may receive a Driving Eligibility Certificate by going to the ncdnpe.org website to request one be mailed to you.